 At its heart, Living Our Promise is about inspiring our students to lead lives of meaning, service, and consequence—and then showing them how to do so.
 Our strategic plan will advance this essential work and marry the excellence of our rigorous liberal arts and sciences education with a more integrated and intentional student experience.

 Objective and Guiding Principles

-Through our next strategic plan, we will reimagine our programs (who we are and what we do), our structures (how we support it), and our resources (how we invest in it).
+Through our next strategic plan, we will reimagine our programs (who we are and what we do), our structures (how we do it), and our resources (how we support it).
 Our planning process will produce a framework of priorities that will guide the work of the College for the next several years and will inform choices for our next fundraising campaign.

 The strategic plan will also allow Gettysburg College to respond to the evolving and increasingly challenging environment for institutions of higher education, including demographic changes resulting in increased competition for talented students; a growing interest among students and families for practical skills and outcomes; a stressed financial model; and the need to align revenue and resources, among other prominent considerations.

 The strategic planning process will be anchored by four guiding principles:

 - The development of a robust, relevant, and integrated academic and co-curricular student experience.